How do I raise chickens?

 Q. How about brooding my little chicks in my home?

-A. Pro: Nice even household temperature, no significant drafts, easy to monitor and tend them, better family experience and peeping sounds nice.
-Con: Fire risk if using a heat lamp (possibly NOT covered by your homeowners insurance), and their fecal and epidermal dust gets everywhere in your home.
+A. Pro: Nice stable household temperature, no significant drafts, easy to monitor and tend them, better family experience and peeping sounds nice.
+Con: Fire risk if using a heat lamp (possibly NOT covered by your homeowners insurance), and dust from their droppings, chick down, feathers and skin gets everywhere in your home.
 Your choice.

 Q. I want friendly chickens.
 Does it help to get them younger to get them used to me?